Coach Fleet

 In reality, this model uses a Paragon Kits bodyshell with Oxford diecast interior and chassis.
 Mark Hughes Models wheels are also fitted.

-The first of a number arrivals for the coaching fleet in 2019 was this new Mercedes Tourismo.
+The first of a number of arrivals for the coaching fleet in 2019 was this new Mercedes Tourismo.
 It is used on a wide range of work operating out of Gloucester depot.

 In reality, this model is scratchbuilt from sheet plasticard using whitemetal seats and wheels from Mark Hughes Models .
 The driver is from RTC Models.